stjomd/learning/Learning/Data Structures/Linked List/README.md

 // Prints "1 2 3 4 5 "
 ```

 Elements can be accessed with a subscript.
-This, however, is not recommended, as it's a O(*n*) operation on average (as opposed to O(1) for arrays).
+This, however, is not recommended, as it's an O(*n*) operation on average (as opposed to O(1) for arrays).
 If accessing the first or the last element, it's an O(1) operation as well.
 ```swift
 list[0]
 /// 1